 The Investment Manager believes in playing an industry leadership role in supporting and promoting sustainable investment.
 The Investment Manager is a signatory to the UN-supported Principles of Responsible Investment and was awarded four or five stars, out of a maximum of five stars, for all modules submitted in its PRI Report 2021.
-It is also a signatory of the UK Stewardship Code and aims to comply its recommendations.
-In September 2022, it was announced that Gresham House had met the expected standard of reporting for 2021 and will remain a signatory to the UK Stewardship Code 2020 for the second year in a row.
+It is also a signatory of the UK Stewardship Code and aims to comply with its recommendations.
+In September 2023, it was announced that Gresham House had met the expected standard of reporting for 2022 and remained a signatory to the UK Stewardship Code for the third year in a row.
+As of the publication date, the Investment Manager has submitted a 2023 PRI Report to the PRI.
+Results for this report are expected in Q4 2023.